 What exactly does a subscription to THE MAIN IDEA include?

-With a year-long subscription to THE MAIN IDEA you receive 8-10 new book summaries along with over 170 book summaries and workshops in the archives.
+With a year-long subscription to THE MAIN IDEA you receive new book summaries monthly along with having access to over 200 book summaries and workshops in the archives.

 What is the difference between an individual leader and aspiring leader subscription?